-Pizza is not just for Dinner – Try my Breakfast Hash Brown Pizza
+Pizza is not just for Dinner - Try my Breakfast Hash Brown Pizza - a crispy golden hash brown base with all your favourite breakfast toppings.

 I can't quite remember how this first came about.